-4 Guidance to aid colleagues writing or updating a course-level assessment strategy for inclusion in the Course Specification can be found as Appendix K in either the Senate Handbook on Setting up a New Taught Course or the Senate Handbook on Managing Taught Courses

-Digital Photogrammetry and Applied Remote Sensing will assess the operation of image processing systems and the application of the physical principles of remote sensing to specific environmental problems through the production of short reports involving the processing and analysis of image data.
+Guidance to aid colleagues writing or updating a course-level assessment strategy for inclusion in the Course Specification can be found as Appendix K in either the Senate Handbook on Setting up a New Taught Course or the Senate Handbook on Managing Taught Courses https://intranet.cranfield.ac.uk/EducationServices/Pages/SenateHandbooksA-Z.aspx relevant to professional practice.
+The Advanced GIS and Web mapping modules provide students with the opportunity to develop applications using network analysis in Advanced GIS and a range of web tools to develop a web mapping site for a local authority.
+Both tasks are typical of outputs that might be created by a consultancy company.
+The modules Aerial Photography and Digital Photogrammetry, Applied Earth Observation, and Image Processing & Analysis will assess the operation of image processing systems and the application of the physical principles of remote sensing to specific environmental problems through the production of short reports involving the processing and analysis of image data on the desktop and in the cloud.
 The environmental remote sensing module provides the supporting statistical skills and practice to enable rigorous image classifications to be performed.
 The length of each assessment task is clearly stated within the module descriptor and clearly addressed to the module level ILOs.
-Specific award ILOs apply to different aspects of each of the taught modules, Group Project and Thesis Project.
+Specific award ILOs apply to different aspects of each of the taught modules, Group Project, and Thesis Project.
 Students then have opportunities to develop their communication skills, as they are required to give a group presentations within several modules (formative assessment) and individual presentation (summative: Thesis Poster).
 The ability to work effectively in groups is a highly desirable skill that has translated into all ILOs.
 Feedback is given immediately after any group presentations.
 Modules are supported by a number of formative tasks including group discussion, case studies, and oral presentations.
 Formative feedback is given verbally within the classroom following discussions, and oral feedback provided by the tutor and peers for presentations.
 Students will also engage with an interactive learning activity that incorporates formative feedback.
 For all modules peer review informs practice and tutorials guide progress, students are generally encouraged to support each other by asking and answering questions via the VLE.
 The taught components precede the research project, so assessment can be used to develop skills required for the individual research project.
-Students are generally expected to be more self-directed in their learning during Group Projects and Thesis Project and guidance will be provided through supervisors and induction workshops бL Calendar Assess ment y Visiting or Multi-part Assessment Submission dates Module Number Module code Title Module Leader Contact hours 5 Total hours delivered by Lecturers 6 Credits Is the module shared?)
-Module Start Date (eg Pre-course task) Module Delivery Start Date Module Delivery End Date Minimum Mark 7 - 40% 50% Type of Assessment Weighting within module 8 (%) of Independent Weighting within module of multi-part assessments 9 (100%) Type of Assessment Weighting of individual elements of multi-part assessment 10 Assessment Submission and/or exam date 11 Assessment / Exam Retake date 1 I-ENV- INWK Induction Week Monica Rivas Casado 33 0 Y 04/10/21 08/10/21 N/A AO N/A N/A 2 I-GIM- A1131 GIS Fundamental s Tim Brewer 42 10 N 11/10/21 22/10/21 40 ICW 100 FT 23/10/21 PT 06/11/21 05/22
+Students are generally expected to be more self-directed in their learning during Group Projects and Thesis Project and guidance will be provided through supervisors and induction workshops б Calendar Assess ment / Visiting ¥ } or or Indepen Assessr Mult i-part Asses sment Submiss ion dates Module Number Module code Title Module Leader Contact hours 5 Total hours delivered by Lecturers 6 Credits Is the module shared? ' Module Start Date (eg Pre-course task) Module Delivery Start Date Module Delivery End Date Minimum Mark 7 - 40% 50% Type of Assessment Weighting within module 8 (%) of Weighting within module of multi-part assessments 9 (100%) Type of Assessment Weighting of individual elements of multi-part assessment 10 Assessment Submission and/or exam date 11 Assessment / Exam Retake date 1 I-ENV- INWK Induction Week Monica Rivas Casado 33 0 Υ 03/10/22 07/10/22 N/A AO N/A N/A N/A 2 I-GIM- A1131 GIS & Spatial Data Management Hallett 33 10 N 10/10/22 21/10/22 40 ICW 100 FT 22/10/22 PT 05/11/22 05/23